kermite-org/kermite_platformio_projects/testbed_rp2040/README.md

 |USB Keyboard| ok |
 |Data Persistence | ok |

-There are two usb device implementation. arduino-pico's default usb stack based and Adafruit_TinyUSB based.
-It is recommended to use Adafruit_TinyUSB based implementation since this is more configurable.
+There are two usb device implementation. arduino-pico's default usb stack based and Adafruit_TinyUSB_Arduino based.
+It is recommended to use Adafruit_TinyUSB_Arduino based implementation since this is more configurable.
 To enable this, add the lines below in `platformio.ini`.
 ```ini
   build_flags = -DUSE_TINYUSB -DCFG_TUD_HID=2
 ```